Setting items for applying 3D rotation expressions

 Bilaterally symmetrical/Vertically symmetrical (3D shape)

-The “Bilaterally symmetrical” and “Vertically symmetrical” settings for Depth Estimation can be used to automatically make the estimated depth of warp deformers symmetrical.
+The “Bilaterally symmetrical” and “Vertically symmetrical” settings for depth estimation can be used for warp deformers to automatically make the estimated depth symmetrical.

-If you make a keyform edit on the right (left) side of the warp deformer, the other side will have the same depth.
+Simply make a keyform edit on the right (left) side of the warp deformer, and the other side has the same depth.